 What is the most important information I should know about QSYMIA?
 QSYMIA can cause serious side effects, including:

-• Birth defects.
-If you take QSYMIA during pregnancy, your baby has a higher risk for birth defects including cleft lip and cleft palate.
-Your baby may also be smaller than expected at birth.
-The long-term effects of this are not known.
+• Birth defects (cleft lip and cleft palate).
+If you take QSYMIA during pregnancy, your baby has a higher risk for birth defects called cleft lip and cleft palate.
 These defects can begin early in pregnancy, even before you know you are pregnant.